-What types of lessons/skills have you learned at Nextworld that you will take back to school after this summer ends?
+What types of lessons/skills have you learned that you will take back to school?

 The biggest thing that I learned is don’t be afraid to communicate.
 I’m the type of guy that, once given a project, wants to totally figure it out on my own without having to bother other people.
 On one project specifically that mindset really hurt my productivity, but once I learned the balance of working on the project on my own and then communicating when I needed the help my productivity greatly increased.
 Don’t be afraid to ask questions or for feedback.
 Communication is vital!